All Episodes

 For the first time, most of his friends found out how many flying crosses he had been awarded, how many medals he got.

-He never bragged about a thing, a typical World War II vet.
+He never bragged about a thing, a typical World War II vet, typical World War II generation person.

-Never ever.
+Never, ever.

-At his funeral is where people found out all of these things that made him heroic.
+At his funeral, is where people found out all of these things that made him heroic.

-I just couldn't believe that I mean, how do you lose it once you have it?
+I mean, how do you lose it once you have it?

 And people assess risk in different ways.

-Oh, well, time to go do it again.
+And people react to failure and go, oh, time to go do it again.

-Some people crumble and here's David.
+Some people crumble and.

-Uh, he's accepting the reality of what happened and getting back up and trying all over again.
+He's accepting the reality of what happened and getting back up and trying all over again.

-In the meantime, making do with what he has.
+The meantime, making do with what he has.

 We'll be back in just a second.